mblackonline/mblackonline.github.io/_posts/2023-10-11-SyncFTP-Obsidian.md

 For this setup, I'm using a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) as the SFTP server, the Obsidian [SyncFTP](https://obsidian.md/plugins?search=syncftp) Community plugin by Alex Donnan for syncing functionality, and [Tailscale VPN](https://tailscale.com/) (optional for remote connections). *Please take a moment to visit [Alex's GitHub page for the SyncFTP plugin](https://github.com/alex-donnan/SyncFTP) and thank him by starring the project if you find it useful.*

 You're not limited to using a Raspberry Pi for the server; any computer capable of serving SFTP can be used.
 But one of the key advantages of this solution is its cost-effectiveness.
 The Raspberry Pi is an inexpensive, low-power single-board computer that requires minimal electricity, making it a great choice for this application.
-Additionally, the USB storage is a cheap way to have a simple way to easily take your storage with you and plug it into another device if needed.
+Additionally, the USB storage is a cheap way to easily take your storage with you and plug it into another device if needed.

 For those not familiar with SFTP, it's a secure file transfer protocol that uses SSH to encrypt the data being transferred.
 It's a great choice for this application because it's secure and easy to set up.
-You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol).
+You can read more about it on [Wikipedia - SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol).

 ## Steps